โˆซCalculus I

 Why This Matters

-Limit laws are the computational engine of calculus—they're how you actually evaluate limits without relying on tables or graphs.
-Every derivative you'll compute later in the course depends on these rules working seamlessly in the background.
-When you're tested on limits, you're really being tested on whether you can break complex expressions into manageable pieces and recognize when standard rules apply (and when they don't).
+Limit laws are the computational engine of calculus.
+They're how you actually evaluate limits without relying on tables or graphs.
+Every derivative you'll compute later in the course depends on these rules working in the background.

-These laws demonstrate a fundamental principle: limits respect algebraic operations.
-That means you can pull limits apart, work with the pieces, and reassemble them—as long as certain conditions are met.
-The exam loves to test those conditions, especially the restrictions on the quotient rule and composite functions.
-Don't just memorize formulas; know why each rule works and when it fails.
+These laws reflect a fundamental principle: limits respect algebraic operations.
+You can pull limits apart, work with the pieces, and reassemble them, as long as certain conditions are met.
+Exams love to test those conditions, especially the restrictions on the quotient rule and composite functions.
+Don't just memorize formulas; know when each rule applies and when it breaks down.

 Building Block Laws

-These are the foundation—simple rules that establish how limits behave for the most basic functions.
-Every other limit law builds on these.
+These are the foundation.
+Every other limit law builds on these two simple results.

 Limit of a Constant